A Green Thumb's Guide: Propagating Plants and Taking Cuttings

 3. Taking Cuttings

 Choose Healthy Parent Plants: Select a healthy and mature plant with vibrant growth.
-Avoid using stressed, diseased, or infested plants.
+Avoid using plants that are stressed, diseased, or infested.

 Select the Right Cutting: Depending on the plant, you can take stem cuttings, leaf cuttings, or even root cuttings.
 Ensure the cutting is 4-6 inches long and has several nodes (points where leaves emerge).